ngi-nix/ngipkgs/CONTRIBUTING.md

 ## Running and testing the overview locally

-1. To run a local version of the overview, enter a development shell with:
+1. To run a local version of the [overview](https://ngi.nixos.org/), run a live overview watcher with:

    ```
-   nix-shell -A shell
+   nix-shell --run devmode
    ```

-2. Execute the `devmode` command.
-3. The overview will automatically open in your default browser.
+2. The overview will automatically open in your default browser.

 If you make any changes to the overview while running `devmode`, the server will automatically be reloaded with the new contents in a few seconds, after you save.